CoralBleaching/Lincpp/README.md

 ## The `Matrix` class

-`alg::Matrix` defines an object representing a matrix which behaves like an array of vector objects although it's implement with contiguous data.
-It uses C-style array syntax, or "linewise".
+`alg::Matrix` defines an object representing a matrix in row-major order which behaves like an array of vector objects although it's implemented with contiguous data.
 Its elements can be accessed via parentheses (`matrix(i, j)`) or brackets (`matrix[i][j]`).
-The parentheses method is the faster one. `matrix[i]` will return a `Row` object that can be further indexed to extract an element at position `j`.
+The parentheses method is more direct. `matrix[i]` will return a `Row` object that can be further indexed to extract an element at position `j`.

 ### Shape